Britain's Worst Driver: Format

-Each series, eight drivers were nominated by friends and family as being 'Britain's Worst Driver' and on the show had the opportunity to "earn back" their driving licences by performing various driving challenges, judged by a panel of industry experts including a motor accident investigator, a behavioural psychologist, a chief executive of a motor insurance group, and presenter and motoring journalist Vicki Butler-Henderson.
+Each series, eight drivers were nominated by friends and family as being 'Britain's Worst Driver' and on the show had the opportunity to "earn back" their driving licences by performing various driving challenges, judged by a panel of industry experts including a motor accident investigator, a behavioural psychologist, a chief executive of a motor insurance group, and presenter/motoring journalist Vicki Butler-Henderson.
 The driver who performed the worst over the course of the series was awarded Britain's Worst Driver.

 In each episode, the drivers received extra tuition and were then set driving related challenges to show what they had learnt and to gauge their improvement.
 The driver that the panel of judges deemed to have shown the most improvement was allowed to go home and was rewarded with a brand new car and a course of additional driving lessons.

 Comedian Tim Key, nicknamed 'Timid Tim' for his seemingly cautious and slow approach to driving on the roads, was a contestant on the first series.
 He won the third episode (eliminated second), however sold the car that he had won, a Ford Ka, after a week.
 He later mentioned that he needed money at the time and that acting in the show was an ideal way to make profit from the car he won.